-Students of Latin often travel to see antiquities in Rome and Pompeii on another chaperoned trip in March.
+While not every exchange happens every year, the aim is for all the participants to experience it from both sides.
+When the French and Spanish students are in Boston, students and teachers offer special classes and sponsor social events.
+Students of Latin often travel to see antiquities in Rome and Pompeii on another chaperoned trip in March, while a cultural trip to Perú with a Commonwealth group is regularly offered during the summer for students of Spanish.
 Students of Mandarin also often have the opportunity to travel to China.
-Life with a host family is demanding and rewarding, prompting one student to report with awe that “I could speak and people actually understood.”
+For those who live with host families, the stay is demanding and rewarding, prompting one student to report with awe that “I could speak and people actually understood.”